 How much is PMI on a $300,000 mortgage?

-PMI is usually between 0.5% and 1.5% of the original loan amount annually.
-That means you'll pay between $1,500 and $4,500 in PMI on a $300,000 mortgage, which is somewhere around $125 to $375 per month.
-However, PMI can be both lower and higher than that range depending on your financial profile and lender.
+PMI usually runs 0.46% to 1.5% of the original loan amount annually, which on a $300,000 mortgage is $1,380 to $4,500 per year, or roughly $115 to $375 per month.
+[1] PMI can fall outside that range depending on your financial profile and lender.

 Does PMI go away after 10 years?